jasonmar/BigQueryHiveORCLoader/README.md

 Users must verify that the provided partition filters select all Hive partitions intended to be included in the specified BigQuery partition.

+### Drop, Keep or Rename Columns

+The `--drop` `--keep` and `--rename` options enable modification of the columns included in the table to be loaded.

+#### Drop Columns

+Drop is to exclude a limited number of columns from the destination BigQuery table.

+Example:

+`--drop col1,col2`

+#### Keep Columns

+Keep is used to whitelist a limited number of columns to be included in the destination BigQuery table.
+Any columns not included in the list will not be loaded.

+Example:

+`--keep col1,col2`

+#### Rename Columns

+Rename modifies the name of the column in the Destination BigQuery table.
+If the loader utility creates the destination table, the table will have the new name.
+If the destination table already exists, the rename feature enables loading from a source table with different column names.

+Example:

+`--rename oldname1=newname1,oldname2,newname2`

 ### Help Text